wwbustb/fmz-docs/doc/getting_started.rst

 **What does "FMZ" means?**

-"FMZ" doesn’t has a particular meanning in English.
+"FMZ" doesn’t have a particular meanning in English.

 1.2	The Backtest System